zeno-ml/zeno-build/CONTRIBUTING.md

 We welcome:

-- **New tasks**, which you can create by navigating to the [tasks/] directory and adding a new sub-directory implementing a new task (see the tasks directory for details).
+- **New examples**, which you can create by navigating to the [examples/] directory and adding a new sub-directory implementing a new example (see the examples directory for details).
-- **New reports**, which you can create by modifying the configuration and/or modeling files for new tasks and sending us the a link of the resulting report.
+- **New reports**, which you can create by modifying the configuration and/or modeling files under [examples/] and sending us the a link of the resulting report.
 - **New core functionality**, making `zeno-build` more feature-rich or easier to use.